Bourbon and Water: Not a Good Combination from an Environmental Perspective

 $8.6 billion: The value of the Kentucky Bourbon industry, which is also a substantial job creator.
 The incident is sure to leave both financial and environmental effects on the surrounding area, and the latter will be sorely felt.

 The alcohol-contaminated water has already resulted in thousands of dead fish, which ultimately affects the state’s bass fishing tourist industry.
 The burning of toxins in warehouse construction materials presents a further risk to air pollution.

 The Jim Beam warehouse fire is a reminder that a property and/or product disaster can beget yet another disaster in its wake: In many cases that will be an environmental one.

 Mold after a hurricane strike is one such risk, as this piece on the aftermath of Hurricane Katrina outlines.

 There is also the risk of chemical contamination after a major storm.
 This piece by Risk & Insurance® Risk Insider Joe Boren details the contamination fears that succeeded Hurricane Harvey’s hit on Texas in 2017.

 Beam Suntory will pay a pretty penny to offset the environmental damage wrought by it’s bourbon warehouse fire.
-But the adult beverage company has not reported that it’s fully insured. &
+But the adult beverage company has reported that it’s fully insured. &